Skip to content

 $ sbatch yourscript.sh

-Where "yourscript.sh" contains the job commands including input, output, cpus-per-task, and other steps.
+Where "yourscript.sh" contains the job commands including input, output, cpus-per-task, and others.
 Batch scripts always start with "#!/bin/bash".

 For example: